NZ eye last-day survival for series win

 "We've got a tough day ahead, make no bones about that.
 England are a top side, they've got some quality bowlers and they're going to challenge us right throughout the day."

-It left New Zealand with a target which, if achieved, would be the seventh-highest successful chase in Test history.
+It left New Zealand with a target that, if achieved, would be the seventh-highest successful chase in Test history.

-Captain Joe Root (54) and Dawid Malan (53) departed in quick succession just prior to lunch before first-innings centurion Jonny Bairstow rattled off a quickfire 36.
+Captain Joe Root (54) and Dawid Malan (53) departed in quick succession just before lunch before first-innings centurion Jonny Bairstow rattled off a quickfire 36.